 4. If an individual has lived outside of the Commonwealth of PA in the last ten years, he/she must obtain a fingerprint based federal criminal history

 https://www.pa.cogentid.com/index_pde.htm3.
 Timeline: All new volunteers must obtain clearances.
-All clearances must be renewed every 60 months.4.
+All clearances must be within one year old at the time of joining our district's volunteer team.
+Thereafter, all clearances must be renewed every 60 months.4.
 Clearance Protocols:

 1. The Human Resources Office will maintain a database of volunteers and clearance data.
 Volunteers are to obtain their clearances and then submit those clearances to Ms. Monica McLaughlin in the Human Resources Office.